 When I was in Venice the weather was not very favorable from travel photography standpoint.
 It was very hot and humid with hazy skies and not even one cloud for 2 days.
-If I was home I would not even unpacked my camera I would wait for better days.
+If I was home I would not even unpack my camera I would wait for better days.
 But this is not how it works with travel photography.
-You have to make best of your time allocated for any particular location.
+You have to make best of your time allocated to any particular location.

 Deconstructing Featured Photo